fneum/data-science-for-esm/data-science-for-esm/BYOC/01_Intro.md

 :local:
 ``` -->

-This section helps academics, and alike, in building their own custom website, which is based on a [Jupyter Book][JupyterBook] customized website.
+This guide helps academics, and alike, in building their own custom website, which is based on a [Jupyter Book][JupyterBook] customized website.
 This repository is used as an example in the figures that follow.

 :::{admonition} Empowerment
 :class: tip